QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Compositional Models for Sentence Representation

-where the boxes denote tensors, the order of which is determined by the number of their wires, while the cups are now the tensor contractions.
+where the boxes denote tensors, the order of which is determined by the number of their wires, and the cups are now the tensor contractions.
 Note the similarity between the pregroup diagram above with the one here, and how the grammatical derivation essentially dictates both the shapes of the tensors and the contractions.
-As we will see later, these \textit{string diagrams} can further naturally be mapped to quantum circuits, as used in quantum computation.
+As we will see later, these \textit{string diagrams} can further naturally be mapped to quantum circuits for use in quantum computation.

-There is a rich literature on the \textsc{DisCoCat} model, and here we mention only a few indicative publications.
-Proposals for modelling verbs and implementations of the model have been provided by \citet{grefenstette2011} and \citet{KartSadrPul-COLING-2013,kartsadrqpl2014}. \citet{SadrzadehEtAl_2013_FrobeniusAnatomyI} address the modelling of relative pronouns. \citet{piedeleu2015} present a version of the model where the meaning of words is given by density matrices, encoding phenomena such as homonymy and polysemy.
-Finally, versions of the model have been used extensively in conceptual tasks such as textual entailment at the level of sentences, see for example \cite{SadrzadehEtAl_2018_SentenceEntailment,bankova,Lewis2019ModellingHF}.
+There is a rich literature on the \discocat~model, and here we mention only a few indicative publications.
+Proposals for modelling verbs and implementations of the model have been provided by \newcite{grefenstette2011} and \shortcite{KartSadrPul-COLING-2013,kartsadrqpl2014}. \shortcite{SadrzadehEtAl_2013_FrobeniusAnatomyI} address the modelling of relative pronouns. \shortcite{piedeleu2015} present a version of the model where the meaning of words is given by density matrices, encoding phenomena such as homonymy and polysemy.
+Various versions of the model have been used extensively in conceptual tasks such as textual entailment at the level of sentences, see for example \shortcite{SadrzadehEtAl_2018_SentenceEntailment,bankova,Lewis2019ModellingHF}.
+Finally, \newcite{yeung-kartsaklis} reformulate \discocat~as a passage from a Combinatory Categorial Grammar (CCG) \cite{syntactic-process} to a category of semantics, decoupling the model from pregroup grammars and making available to researchers a wide range of CCG resources, such as large-scale collections of human-annotated syntactic trees and statistical parsers.